evilmartians/github-tv/README.md

-# Github-TV: Forks your employees' open-source repos to organization page
+# Github-TV: Forks your colleagues' open-source repos to organization page

 This is just a POC.